Skip to main content

 Your 60s and Beyond: A Physician’s Guide to Cancer Screenings by Age

-The following is the first third in a three-part series about cancer screenings.
+The following is the third in a three-part series about cancer screenings.
 These first appeared on our blog in 2019, but nothing has changed.
-During these uncertain times, early cancer detection can still save your life.
+Early cancer detection can still save your life.
+You should visit with a primary care provider yearly and be in touch if you have any health concerns, including mental health questions.

 Maturity in age should mean you're well into the development of healthy lifestyle habits.
 To help prevent cancer, eating right and staying in shape continue to be important well into your senior years.
 To help you stay on track, gyms offer programs for older adults, like SilverSneakers, that can help you to maintain your fitness goals.
 If you have trouble maintaining your weight, making healthful food choices or managing your diabetes, you may choose to speak with a dietitian.